Tag: appetizers

 2 tablespoons of chopped pickles (or pickle relish)

-1 teaspoon of Old Bay seasoning
+1 teaspoon of The Spice Apothecary’s On the Bay seafood seasoning

-1/2 teaspoon of cayenne pepper (optional)
+1/2 teaspoon of The Spice Apothecary’s Diablo seasoning (optional)

 Directions